saadmohammed/Salesforce-Practice/README.md

 https://github.com/saadmohammed/Salesforce-Practice/tree/master/LWC/Basic/force-app/main/default/lwc/todo

-Other LWC Components and Classes are available.
+Other LWC Components and Classes are available in this repository.